ax-huang/ACIT2420-Tutorial/Assingment3-P1.md

 > #### Before you use this tutorial
 >
-> - You have created a droplet in DigitalOcean/
+> - You have created a droplet in DigitalOcean
 > - The droplet is a Debian 12 Server.
 >